 Osprey Publishing and Geek Nation Tours have joined forces to create tours for the most discerning of travelers.
 It is our goal to fashion tours where one can delve deeply into the historic period we are covering with expert guest hosts relating knowledge as they walk along beside us.
 But while learning is important, we will also seek out fun and cover the more geeky aspects of the journey.
 We will meld pop culture with history, blend practical knowledge with epic legend and see human struggle and heroic deeds through many lenses.

-You will want to return from your explorations to the hotel by 7:00 pm this evening – or arrive from all places international – as Geek Nation Tours will host our Welcome Dinner.
+You will want to return from your explorations to the hotel by late afternoon – or arrive from all places international – as Geek Nation Tours will host our Welcome Dinner.
 It will be a great opportunity to meet your fellow tour participants and discuss what we are doing in the coming days.
-We will dine at Cassies – this Premier Steak house and saloon opened in 1922 and is touted throughout the years as “The” place to dine and dance.
-We will start our dinner late to allow everyone to arrive or have a short rest, as we suspect that we may spend a late night at our first country bar.
+We will dine at Fort Hays Old West Town and experience their Chuckwagon Supper & Music Show and even take in the original Dances with Wolves movie set as we wait to get into the show.

-While in Cody we will be staying at the perfect location the Cody Cowboy Village.
+While in Rapid City we will be staying at the Courtyard by Marriott Rapid City

-Today we will start the more serious part of our tour by leaving Cody and heading out towards Sheridan and Fort Phil Kearny.
+Today we will head out towards Sheridan and Fort Phil Kearny.
 Fort Phil Kearny was established in the late 1860s and named after Major General Philip Kearny an American Civil War hero.
 Built along the Bozeman Trail it was meant to protect prospective miners traveling the trail north, but the Lakota Sioux led by Red Cloud viewed the fort (which was built in the middle of their sacred hunting grounds) as a violation of treaty and a threat to their way of life.
 The fort was attacked many times in its history and was burnt to the ground in 1868 after being abandoned by the army.
 We will visit the Interpretive Center, Gift Shop, but most importantly to wargamers – the Fort diorama that depicts, to scale, the complete fort as it must have looked in the fall of 1866.
 We will then journey into the reconstructed stockade walls and to see where the original buildings would have stood.
 Here we will learn more about not only the personalities involved with the fort such as Red Cloud, Crazy Horse, and Fetterman but also about the Bozeman Trail itself and the Lakota, Cheyenne and Arapaho that fought so hard for the land surrounding Fort Phil Kearney.

 We will also make our way to the surrounding hills – which have changed little since the 1860s – to explore where the Fetterman Fight took place (including Pilot Hill and the Wheatley/Fisher Rocks).
 We will learn how Captain William J. Fetterman was lured out past Lodge Trail Ridge which lead to the worst military disaster of the time and a great victory for Natives.